3n3a/Python-Script-Collection/README.md

-# Python-Script-Collection
+# PyScripts Collection
-A collection of python scriots
+A collection of python scripts